lhr-solar/Power-Generation-Blackbody/blackbody_c/docs/IMPROVEMENTS.md

 Note that we should consider having the ring in internal layers (making the PCB a 4 layer board) to prevent contact with other live components which may short across the ring.

+## Switch to L432KC chip

+A little more complicated planning, but since the nucleo is 11.33$, switching to the chip will save a couple dollars (7.91$ on Mouser and 5.94$ on JLCPCB!) and will be an order of magnitude smaller in required area!